Lancekc83/Eynzo/README.md

+First of all Openpilot is an L2 driving agent.
+Thinking of it as L5 or selfdriving is foolish.
+This will save you some frustration later on.
+OP is just a glorified ADAS - for now.
+For best results in a fast traffic scennario always "hold the wheel"  and let OP do the work.
+Stop and go  or slow traffic, that's  the time you drive chill.

 This fork is enhanced for Honda Accords.
 Just plug and play.
 It's  basically stock Openpilot with Honda Sesnsing Features (Spektors)/ Accord 1.5 CAN error fix and some of my modifications.